eskerda/pybikes/README.md

 and methods to access this sort of information.

 The library is distributed and intended mainly for statistics and data sharing projects.
-More importantly, it powers the [CityBikes] [1] project.
+More importantly, it powers the [CityBikes] [1] project, and is composed of a set of classes and a pack of data files that provide instances for all different systems.

 This experimental branch is being used on the [development server] [2], and when completion of bike network support is on par with the ones on the master branch, it will be used on production.

-The library is composed of a set of classes (under pybikes), and a pack of data files that provide instances for all different systems.
+While the new structure of this library greatly improves usage, clarity and maintenance compared to the one on the master branch, this is still a work in progress.
+Therefore, syntax and implementation might change until we reach both completion and satisfaction.

 Usage
 ------